francohowell/typescript_codechallenge/KYLESCOMMENTS.md

 # Kyle's Comments

-Hey Jamie and the rest of the Flashtract family.
+Hey Jamie and the rest of the Flashtract family!
+I just wanted to grab this challenge and treat it like a personal project of mine.
+To, in short amount of time, build it in such a way that I feel would provide a full impression of how I work.
+I told Jamie that I like to create solutions that aren't just hacks or quick "good-enoughs", so even with just a take-home project I wanted to build it at a professional level... if said professional was trying to speedrun the build of a good app. 😆

 Here's just some of my own notes.

+## Progress Summary

-- On Tueday I was given the assignment and read the general description and little else
+- On Tueday I was given the assignment and read the general description and little else.
-- On Wednesday I studied up on NestJS, TypeORM, SQLite, and React-Query
+- On Wednesday I studied up on NestJS, TypeORM, SQLite, and React-Query.
 - On Thursday I started writing the backend.
 I ran into a lot of friction just trying to get TypeORM to behave within NestJS but by the end of the day I was starting to stretch my legs
 - On Friday I finished the backend and made some design changes.
-Then started writing unit tests for the back end.
+Then started writing unit tests for the backend.
+- On Saturday I spent most of the day figuring out how to correctly run e2e tests for the backend.
+It was a pretty amazing learning experience to be honest.
+Discovered in-memory sqlite instances was just a string away.
+Figured out how to manipulate internal tables to reset auto-increment counts for tables I clear.
+In general it was a ton of interesting work.
+I also went back and made some fixes to the backend as I wrote tests and went "oh, right, I didn't consider that case!"
+- On Sunday it was a blitz to the finish in the frontend.
+Oh man, this was a lot of fun to do quickly.

-## About the Back End
+## About the Backend

 I wrote this app using Node v16.13.0.
-So, if something goes wrong, that's probably the reason. ;)
+So, if something goes wrong, please try adjusting your nvm first.

+Knowing what I wanted to build on the frontend I just went whole-hog and dove into 100% exclusively back-end development.
+Learning to build it with your team's style of using Nest and TypeORM proved to be a real learning experience as I haven't encountered them before.
+But as a result, I think they both have a new fan (me).

+I used Postman (folder config committed to root) for most of my fiddling.

+I didn't maybe build the most production-ready solution, and I might've chosen to use params more often than some might like (yes, I will admit that moving and repositioning a Task from one Category to another with an endpoint of `':taskId/moveto/:categoryId/:newPosition'` is maybe weird - I just went with it!), and I chose a fun but weird ordering solution involving "lexical sorting", but I really just had a lot of fun with it.

+Oh, and yes, I wrote a full suite of e2e test using a test database.
+Every Taska and Category endpoint is covered.

 ## Daily Notes